Percy Rules

 Mandatory Forty Mile Stop:

-- All mushers must stop at Forty Mile and may be required to rest or undergo extra evaluation at the discretion of Race Officials/Vets.
+- Mushers must stop in Forty Mile, and may be required to take extra rest at the discretion of Forty Mile Race Officials/Vets.

 -